mautic/developer-documentation-new/docs/design/feedback.rst

 Providing effective user feedback
 =================================

 When developing features, it's crucial to ensure that Users receive clear feedback and guidance when certain information or data is not available.
-Instead of simply hiding tabs or displaying zeroed metrics, for example, we should adopt a proactive approach to inform and guide Users.
+Instead of simply hiding tabs or displaying zeroed metrics, for example, adopt a proactive approach to inform and guide Users.

 Fundamental principles
 ----------------------

 The principles of visibility, transparency, and guidance form the foundation of an intuitive and informative User experience.

-- **Visibility**: Keep all functionalities visible, even when there is no data available.
+- **Visibility**: keep all functionalities visible, even when there is no data available.
-- **Transparency**: Communicate that information is missing.
+- **Transparency**: communicate that information is missing.
-- **Guidance**: Provide instructions on how to obtain or enable the necessary data.
+- **Guidance**: provide instructions on how to obtain or enable the necessary data.

 Visibility ensures that Users are aware of all available functionalities, even when they are not active or populated.
 Transparency builds trust by clearly explaining why certain information might be missing.
 Guidance empowers Users by providing clear paths for action and improvement.
 Together, these principles transform Points of frustration into solutions, helping marketing professionals complete their tasks.